Sleep on a plane: Tips and Hints

 Some people are more sensitive to light than others.
 Dracula and I both tolerate light at night about the same.
 I LOVE darkness for sleeping!

 For overnight flights, the cabin lights will be dimmed and all windows shut but it is not really ‘dark’.
 Consider an eye mask to keep out the annoying light.
+I like this eye mask that has a curved shape so it doesn’t press on your eyelids.

 Sleep on a plane: Whatever works

 One flight I had kiddo curled up in my lap and I built a ‘tent’ over our heads by tucking in a blanket behind my headrest and on the one in front of me.
-If people giggled on the way by, we were snoozing too soundly to know or care. 😉
+If people giggled on the way by, we were snoozing too soundly to know or care. 😉 Our nice tent made it dark and toasty and we slept well.

-Sleep on a plane: Keep in quiet
+Sleep on a plane: Keep it quiet

 Thankfully, with so much technology these days most people on long flights are plugged in and very quiet.
 In flight movies, music, and so on..even the little ones have games and ear phones.